 Now, while jackfruit might not be a popular or easily available fruit here in America, it was plentiful in Sri Lanka, where I grew up.

 If you haven’t ever come face to face with a jackfruit – it can be a bit intimidating.

 It’s HUGE – with some weighing in at 80 lbs!

 And, some people say the ripened ones have a rather odd odor.

 Now, I might have olfactory issues, but, I tend to think their aroma is kinda intoxicating!

 When I was younger, I seemed to eat jackfruit all the time.
 There was young (unripened) jackfruit curry, jackfruit chips and even jackfruit ice cream!
 My mom would even make a mean roasted jackfruit seed dry curry.

 But, after I moved away from Sri Lanka to countries where jackfruit was less popular, I kinda forgot about it.
 Outta sight outta mind – right?!

-Well, recently I happened on a some cut up chunks of ripe jackfruit at a little South Asia store I frequent and brought some home so my daughter could get her first taste of it.
+Well, recently I happened on a some cut up chunks of ripe jackfruit at the Dekalb Farmers Market and brought some home so my daughter could get her first taste of it.